Stimulants Detox Center in Memphis, Tennessee

 Signs and Symptoms of Stimulant Addiction

-Stimulant addiction doesn’t just affect our personal lives.
-It can also have extreme health consequences.
-Individuals who become addicted to stimulants will demonstrate a range of physical and psychological health issues.
+Individuals who become addicted to stimulants will exhibit a range of physical and psychological health issues.

 Some of the symptoms of stimulant use disorder include:

 - Poor dental health

 - Weight loss